dom-schulz/machine-learning-algorithms/README.md

 # Data Science Algorithms Implementation

 This repository showcases implementations of various machine learning algorithms and data handling utilities developed for CPSC 322: Data Science Algorithms.
-The codebase demonstrates practical applications of decision trees, k-means clustering, and other machine learning concepts, with a focus on explicit implementation rather than relying on high-level libraries.
+The codebase demonstrates practical applications of various machine learning concepts, with a focus on explicit implementation rather than relying on high-level libraries.

 ## Project Structure